- Events managed by default

 You can manage, for example:

-- the left mouse button down, up, with a double click,
+- left mouse button down, up, with a double click,

-- the right mouse button down, up, with double click,
+- right mouse button down, up, double click,

 This page is also available for…